kyverno/website/content/en/Community/_index.md

 - Consistently scheduling and participating in [Kyerno meetups](https://groups.google.com/g/kyverno).
 - Holds knowledge and interest that aligns with the overall project goals, specifications and design principles of the Kyverno project.
 - Makes contributions that are considered notable.
-- Creates at least 10 PR.
+- Creates at least 10 PRs.
 - Creates at least 5 issues.
-- Drops at least 10 comments or reviews
+- Provides at least 10 comments or reviews
-- Ability to help troubleshoot and resolve user issues.
+- Demonstrate ability to help troubleshoot and resolve user issues.
 - Has taken the [Kyverno Free Certification](https://learn.nirmata.com/explore), or demonstrated sound understanding of Kyverno.

 **Responsibilities & Privileges**